* Dollar gains on news that Obama to choose Yellen for top Fed job

 * Gains could be fleeting as no resolution yet to budget talks

-* Minutes of Fed’s Sept policy meeting at 1800 GMT
+* Minutes of Fed’s Sept policy meeting next in focus

 By Anooja Debnath

-LONDON, Oct 9 (Reuters) - The dollar rose on Wednesday on news that President Barack Obama has tapped Federal Reserve Vice Chairwoman Janet Yellen to head the U.S. central bank, which lent some relief to markets still nervous about the budget deadlock.
+LONDON, Oct 9 (Reuters) - The dollar rose on Wednesday on market relief that President Barack Obama has tapped Federal Reserve Vice Chairwoman Janet Yellen to head the U.S. central bank, lending some certainty while the budget impasse ensues.

 Obama will announce his selection of Yellen later on Wednesday.
 If confirmed by the U.S. Senate, Yellen would replace Ben Bernanke, whose term ends on Jan.
 31.